 "Please be aware of this guy; we believe he is a spook government agent trying to use companies like ours to try and gain credibility," MPC wrote.

-Even in an industry that loves to embrace the cloak-and-dagger aesthetic, it's not often a PR person emails you to alert you to an apparent spy trying to sneak their way into a company.
+Even in an industry that loves to embrace the cloak-and-dagger aesthetic, it's not often a PR person contacts you to alert you to an apparent spy trying to sneak their way into a company.
 Which naturally raises the question: Who in the world was behind MPC?

 In 2018, a mysterious source reached out to me over an encrypted messaging program.
 There was very little chit chat; they cut right to the point and sent links to media reports about gangs trafficking multi-million dollars worth of cocaine.